-CounterPath Corporation ("CounterPath" or the "Company") (NASDAQ: CPAH) (TSX: CCV), a developer of award-winning over-the-top (OTT) Unified Communications solutions for enterprises and operators, today announced the financial and operating results for its third quarter ended January 31, 2015 of fiscal 2015.
+CounterPath Corporation (“CounterPath” or the “Company”) (NASDAQ: CPAH) (TSX: CCV), a global provider of award-winning over-the-top (OTT) Unified Communications solutions for enterprises and carriers, today announced the financial and operating results for its third quarter ended January 31, 2016 of fiscal 2016.

-Revenue was $3.0 million for the quarter ended January 31, 2015, compared to $2.6 million for the same quarter last year.
-The increase in revenue largely reflects greater sales of software to service providers and higher sales in Europe.
-Software revenue was $1.7 million compared to $1.5 million for the same quarter last year, and service revenue was $1.4 million compared to $1.1 million for the same quarter last year.
+Revenue was $2.7 million for the quarter ended January 31, 2016 compared to $3.0 million for the same quarter last year.
+Software revenue was $1.3 million compared to $1.7 million for the same quarter last year, and service revenue was $1.3 million compared to $1.4 million for the same quarter last year.

-Operating expenses for the quarter ended January 31, 2015 were $4.3 million compared to $4.2 million for the same quarter last year.
-Operating expenses for the quarter included a non-cash stock-based compensation expense of $0.2 million (2014 - $0.2 million).
+Operating expenses for the quarter ended January 31, 2016 were $3.2 million compared to $4.3 million for the same quarter last year.
+Approximately $0.3 million of the $1.1 million decline in operating expenses was related to a weakening Canadian dollar relative to the U.S. dollar as a significant percentage of the Company’s operating costs are based in Canadian dollars.
+Operating expenses for the quarter included a non-cash stock-based compensation expense of $0.2 million (2015 - $0.2 million).

-Sales and marketing expenses were $1.4 million for the quarter ended January 31, 2015 compared to $1.3 million for same quarter last year.
-For the quarter ended January 31, 2015, research and development expenses were $1.3 million and general and administrative expenses were $1.0 million, compared to $1.3 million and $1.0 million, respectively, for the same quarter last year.
+Sales and marketing expenses were $1.0 million for the quarter ended January 31, 2016 compared to $1.4 million for same quarter last year.
+For the quarter ended January 31, 2016, research and development expenses were $1.1 million and general and administrative expenses were $0.7 million compared to $1.3 million and $1.0 million, respectively, for the same quarter last year.

 CounterPath’s Unified Communications solutions are changing the face of telecommunications.
 An industry and user favorite, Bria softphones for desktop, tablet and mobile devices, together with Stretto PlatformTM server solutions, enable operators, OEMs and enterprises large and small around the globe to offer a seamless and unified over-the-top (OTT) communications experience across both fixed and mobile networks.
 The Bria and Stretto combination enable an improved user experience as an overlay to the most popular UC and IMS telephony and applications servers on the market today.
 Standards-based, cost-effective and reliable, CounterPath’s award-winning solutions power the voice and video calling, messaging, and presence offerings of customers such as Alcatel-Lucent, AT&T, Avaya, BroadSoft, BT, Cisco Systems, GENBAND, Metaswitch Networks, Mitel, NEC, Network Norway, Rogers and Verizon.